github/developer.github.com/content/changes/2014-10-06-new-attributes-for-issue-events-api.md

 author_name: jdpace
 ---

-We've made it easier to track changes to issues by giving more context for certain issue related events.
+We've made it easier to track changes to issues.
+The Issue Events API now provides more context for several event types:

 - `assigned` and `unassigned` events now include an `assignee` object so you can see just who was assigned or unassigned.
 - `labeled` and `unlabeled` events include a `label` object.